Undivided: Supported Decision Making

 Once the team is established, either a formal or informal agreement can be put into place to list the individual’s wants, needs, and goals, as well as the role each member is assigned.
 Disability Voices United has created a helpful handbook to get you started.

-Combining supported decision-making with a durable power of attorney
+Combining supported decision-making with other forms of support

-A durable power of attorney is a document that allows someone to become the decision-maker for an individual in cases where they become incapacitated.
+A durable power of attorney is a document that allows someone to become the decision-maker for an individual in cases where they are not able to decide for themselves.
 It can also grant that person access to confidential information, such as medical records.
+If they wish, families can write their own DPA without an attorney using the form in the Disability Voices United Handbook.
+(You will need a witness when your young adults signs the DPA.)

 Francisco adds that other forms of support, such as a representative payee form for SSI, can also be used by an individual with disabilities to name the person they would like to help them in making financial decisions without putting a power of attorney in place.